orsonteodoro/gcf2/profiles/gaming/README.md

     eliminates competitive play performance possibility.
-It also creates a false sense of security or a fake facade of comprehensive security because there are security holes that are left open because the performance of the fix is unacceptable, or insecure design flaws in silicon, or vendors are unwilling to fix them and also because of Godel's Incompleteness Theorem implications/metaphors.
+It also creates a false sense of security or a fake facade of comprehensive security because there are security holes that are left open because the performance of the fix is unacceptable, insecure design flaws in silicon, vendors are unwilling to fix them, because of Godel's Incompleteness Theorem implications/metaphors, and many more.

   - Harden the whole disk and keep 2 kernels but limit the worst case penalty based on needs.
 For example, one may set hardening at -10% with